TeamAtomicMedia/NetMock-iOS/Readme.md

     }
     return nil // Use NetMock default behaviour, or previously set custom parsing }
+NetMock.shared.initialise()
 ```

+Parsing is performed during the call to `initialise`, so you must ensure this call is made prior to initialisation.

 With this setup, we can simplify our call to `https://api.example.com/example`: